THE CRYING TREE SERIES

 Lauren Elise Daniels, BA, MFA, Creative Writing, Editor

 'Annie Proulx is one of literature's greats.
 This manuscript is written the way I imagine her first attempts at writing a novel were written.'

 Joshua Brockbank, re 'Niche', B.A.
 Journalism.
 Literary editor and Manuscript Assessor

-On 24 March, 2020, Jane published her debut novel 'Emigree' - the first book in 'The Crying Tree Series'.
-The second book in that series, 'Niche', is in development.
-She has plans to write in a variety of genres.
-She is inspired by Tim Winton, JP Pomare, Heather Rose, Robbie Arnott, Cass Moriarty, Mark Brandi, Peggy Frew, Donna Tartt, Dodie Smith, Neil Gaiman, Craig Silvey, Molly Ringland ...
+She is inspired by authors: Lee Kofman, Tim Winton, JP Pomare, Heather Rose, Robbie Arnott, Cass Moriarty, Mark Brandi, Peggy Frew, Donna Tartt, Dodie Smith, Neil Gaiman, Craig Silvey, Holly Ringland ...

-Jane is a proud member of the Australian Society of Authors, Queensland Writers Centre, and Writers
+Jane is a proud member of Queensland Writers Centre, and Writers Rendezvous in Dayboro.

 I'm a pHaragraph.
 Click here to add your own text and edit me.
 It's easy.